-Eyes darting back and forth, the corner of my mouth now twitched in time with the ticking, my annoyance and anxiety growing the more I waited.
-Every second seemed an eternity.
+Eyes darting back and forth, the corner of my mouth now twitched in time with the ticking, my annoyance and anxiety growing the longer I waited.
+Every second seemed like an eternity.
 I tried to distract myself, lose myself in the ornate details of the heavy oak desk.
 I tried to study how many folds were in the plain and weathered beige curtains that hung limply from the office window.

 Mr. Krause sighed so loudly and heavily that I half expected him to deflate like a popped tire.
 He sagged, tired indeed, into the ergonomically sound plastic chair behind his desk, the wheel emitting a light squeak under his weight.
 He gave me a very serious look before he spoke.
 “Mr. James - "